ldtteam/Structurize/.github/ISSUE_TEMPLATE/10-bug-report.md

+---
+name: Bug Report - If you have a reproducible in-game issue
+about: Please follow the given template
+title: ''
+labels: Bug
+assignees: Nightenom

+---

 <!-- PLEASE DO NOT DELETE TOPICS AS YOUR ISSUE WILL GET CLOSED -->
 ### Prerequisites <!-- Replace spaces with "x" to tick boxes. -->